sqlxpert/lights-off-aws/README.md

 - A least-privilege queue policy.
-The operation queue can only consume messages from the "Find" function and produce messages for the "Do" function (or a dead-letter queue, if an operation fails).
+The operation queue can only consume messages from the "Find" function and produce messages for the "Do" function (or an error queue, if an operation fails).
 Encryption in transit is required.

 - Readable IAM policies, formatted as CloudFormation YAML rather than JSON, and broken down into discrete statements by service, resource or principal.

-- Optional encryption at rest with the AWS Key Management System (KMS), for queue message bodies (which contain resource identifiers) and for logs (may contain resource metadata).
+- Optional encryption at rest with the AWS Key Management System (KMS), for queue message bodies (may contain resource identifiers) and for logs (may contain resource metadata).

 - No data storage other than in queues and logs, with short or configurable